collabnix/docker-dsmclient/README.md

-# Docker container for Dell Storage Manager 2018 R1.20 Linux Client
+# Docker container for DellEMC Storage Manager 2018 R1.20 Linux Client

-If you want to run Dell Storage Manager inside Docker container, you have come to the right place.
+If you want to run DellEMC Storage Manager inside Docker container, you have come to the right place.

 # Pre-requisite